mintty/mintty/wiki/Tips.md

 The Cygwin [setup.exe](http://cygwin.com/setup.exe) package for mintty installs a shortcut in the Windows start menu under _All Programs/Cygwin_.
-It starts mintty with a '-' (i.e. a single dash) as its only argument, which tells it to invoke the user's default shell as a login shell.
+It starts mintty with a ‘-’ (i.e. a single dash) as its only argument, which tells it to invoke the user’s default shell as a login shell.

 Shortcuts are also a convenient way to start mintty with additional options and different commands.
 For example, shortcuts for access to remote machines can be created by invoking **[ssh](http://www.openssh.com)**.
-The command simply needs to be appended to the target field of the shortcut's properties:
+The command simply needs to be appended to the target field of the shortcut’s properties:

 > Target: `C:\Cygwin\bin\mintty.exe /bin/ssh server`